puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 > You have just installed a Puppet module.
 All of the classes in it are now available to be added to the console and assigned to nodes.

 There are many more modules, including PE supported modules, on [the Forge](http://forge.puppetlabs.com).
-In [part two](./quick_writing.html) of this guide you'll learn more about modules, including customizing and writing your own modules.
+In part two of this guide you'll learn more about modules, including customizing and writing your own modules on either  [Windows](./quick_writing_windows) or [*nix](./quick_writing_nix) platforms.

 ### Using Modules in the PE Console